Discrete stress-energy tensor in the loop O(n) model: Correlation functions via fermions in continuum

-The easiest way to prove these asymptotics is to use the explicit formulae given above for~\mbox{$\Omega=\H$} and then the covariance rules~(\ref{eq_covariance_f_fdag}),~(\ref{eq_covariance_spinor}) to treat the general case.
-One could also derive them directly by analyzing the boundary value problems from Definitions~\ref{def:feta} and~\ref{def:spinor} but we do not address this question here for shortness. \end{remark}
+The easiest way to prove these asymptotics in the setup of our paper is to use the explicit formulae given above for~\mbox{$\Omega=\H$} and then to apply the covariance rules~(\ref{eq_covariance_f_fdag}),~(\ref{eq_covariance_spinor}) in order to treat the general case.
+More conceptually, one could derive these asymptotics by analyzing solutions to the boundary value problems from Definitions~\ref{def:feta} and~\ref{def:spinor}; see~\cite{CheHonIzy21} for details. \end{remark}